 South East Doctors Cooperative Limited (SELDOC, the provider) is commissioned to provide a range of GP out of hours services in south London.
-SELDOC provides centralised governance for its services from two main administrative locations.
-Governance arrangements are co-ordinated locally by service managers and senior clinicians for each of the ten service locations, including the service provided from Kingston Hospital.
+In South West London, Cricket Green Medical Centre is one of seven hubs at which patients may attend.
+There is a single hub that has administrative oversight for the area.
+Governance arrangements are co-ordinated locally by service managers and senior clinicians for each of the ten service locations, including the service provided from Cricket Green Medical Centre.